 Assault and battery in the state of Florida is a serious crime that carries the potential for jail time for even the simplest of related charges.
 As a result, what would appear to be a “straightforward scuffle” could have severe legal consequences.

 That is why if you have been involved in a fight, or have reason to believe you may soon be accused of a criminal charge of assault and battery, it is important that you retain legal counsel immediately.
-Alexander J. Smith-Johnson, Esq is an experienced criminal defense attorney in Jacksonville and has a long history as an award-winning legal advocate and public defender.
+Darryl R. Smith, Esq is an experienced criminal defense attorney in Jacksonville and has a long history as an award-winning legal advocate and public defender.
 He has the experience and deep knowledge of the law necessary to represent you against these extremely serious charges.

 While the terms may be used interchangeably by the public, and even the media, the fact is the two charges are quite different.